 |Tasks and their metadata.|

-You can develop modules directly in the Bolt project directory or install them from the Puppet
+You can develop modules directly in the Bolt project directory inside the

 Modules for projects

 If you're developing a module to support a particular project, you can develop